fr8network/fr8-protocol-eth/README.md

 Logistics as an industry has been in dire need of neutral, globally accepted protocol for connecting information systems.
 Current standards like EDI are beneficial, but as point- to-point solutions they fail to capitalize on network effects.
 The Fr8 Network is proposing Fr8 Protocol, a collection of rules, behaviors, and formats that specify a communication standard between two or more nodes on a network.
 Adoption of the protocol is driven by cost savings and efficiency gains powered through a tokenized economic engine.

 ## About this repo
-* The smart contracts contained in the repo are the building blocks of the Fr8 Protocol, which will operate both on- and off-chain
+* The smart contracts contained in the repo are the building blocks of the Fr8 Protocol, which will operate both on- and off-chain.
 * This is very first version of the Fr8 Smart Contracts.
 The design and functionality is subject to change as we develop, iterate, and improve the Protocol's architecture.

 ## Getting Started